joe-mccann-dev/portfolio/_posts/2022-09-06-translating-roman-numerals-to-integers.md

 ## Conclusion

-I do not think this is the fastest solution on leetcode, but I personally find it quite readable.
+I do not think this is the fastest solution on leetcode, but I personally find it readable.
 This is a testament to the power of the hash data structure, which made it straighforward to map a numeral to its integer value.

 How did you solve this problem or what could I do differently?
 Let me know in the comments below!